“More than ever before, cities have a crucial role to play in Reconciliation with Indigenous Peoples and the respect of their rights.”

 In order to establish or consolidate the foundations for good relations between municipalities, businesses and Aboriginal Councils, it’s appropriate to seek out the support of expert consultants who are familiar with the political environment and cultural characteristics of Aboriginal communities.

-——— Written by Éric Duguay, former Senior Consultant, NATIONAL Public Relations
+——— Éric Duguay is a former Senior Consultant at NATIONAL Public Relations